-The presence of significant comorbidities should be considered when using these criteria to determine hospice appropriateness.
+The presence of significant comorbidities should be considered, when using these criteria to determine hospice appropriateness.
+Note, however, there are exceptions to the below and combinations of disease state that may preclude these comorbidities from being individually applied as a basis for denial of hospice services.
+Exceptions to the below and combination of disease states will be considered on a case by case bases regarding denial of hospice services.
+Denials will require medical director review.

-- A. Cancer meets 1, 2, and 3: - 1.
-Palliative performance scale (PPS) (Appendix A) or Karnofsky performance status scale (KPS) (Appendix B) score decreased to < 70%; and - 2.
+A. Cancer - meets 1, 2, and 3:

+- 1. Palliative performance scale (PPS) (Appendix A) or Karnofsky performance status scale (KPS) (Appendix B) score decreased to < 70%; and - 2.
 Dependence for at least 2 ADLs (i.e. ambulation, continence, transfers, dressing, feeding, bathing); and - 3.
 Disease status is one of the following: - a.
 Metastatic cancer at presentation, deferring therapy, or - b.
 Progression to metastatic disease with decline despite therapy or deferring therapy, or - c.
-Brain, pancreatic, or small cell lung cancer. - B. ALS meets 1, 2, and 3: - 1.
-PPS (Appendix A) or KPS (Appendix B) score decreased to < 70%; and - 2.
+Brain, pancreatic, or small cell lung cancer.

+B. ALS (Amyotrophic Lateral Sclerosis)-meets 1, 2, and 3:

+- 1. PPS (Appendix A) or KPS (Appendix B) score decreased to < 70%; and - 2.
 Dependence for at least 2 ADLs (i.e. ambulation, continence, transfers, dressing, feeding, bathing); and - 3.
-Disease status is one of the following: - a.
-Signs or symptoms of impaired respiratory function, not electing tracheostomy or invasive ventilation, and FVC < 40% (if results available), or - b.
+Disease status is one of the following: - Signs or symptoms of impaired respiratory function, not electing tracheostomy or invasive ventilation, and forced vital capacity (FVC) < 30% (if results available); - b.
 Rapid progression with critical nutritional impairment indicated by at least 5% loss of body weight (with or without tube feeding), or - c.
-Rapid progression with other life-threatening complications (sepsis, recurrent aspiration, pyelonephritis, stage 3-4 decubiti). - C. Heart Disease meets 1, 2, and either 3 or 4: - 1.
-PPS (Appendix A) or KPS (Appendix B) score decreased to < 70%; and - 2.
+Rapid progression with other life-threatening complications (sepsis, recurrent aspiration, pyelonephritis, stage 3-4 decubiti).

+C. Heart Disease - meets 1, 2, and either 3 or 4:

+- 1. PPS (Appendix A) or KPS (Appendix B) score decreased to < 70%; and - 2.
 Dependence for at least 2 ADLs (i.e. ambulation, continence, transfers, dressing, feeding, bathing); and - 3.
-Disease status is one of the following: - a.
-Congestive Heart Failure (CHF), both of the following: - i.
-Symptomatic at rest (NYHA Class IV), with ejection fraction (EF) < 20% (if results available), and - ii.
-Presently optimally treated with diuretics and vasodilators or has failed therapy with IV inotropes; or - b.
-Coronary Artery Disease (CAD), all of the following:
+Disease status is one of the following: